cadavidf/sonic-ai/BUILD-MAC.md

 OK, so just to get you prepared, we're going to do a few things:

-1. Install the various dependencies that Sonic Pi needs both to be built and to run
+1. Install the various dependencies that Sonic Ai needs both to be built and to run
 2. Prepare the build by running some command scripts
-3. Build Sonic Pi using `cmake`
+3. Build Sonic Ai using `cmake`
-4. Start your new Sonic Pi using your newly built app
+4. Start your new Sonic Ai using your newly built app

 ### Notes